 Make it a Day of Learning

 Now that you’ve conquered Museum Campus, take the learning back to the great outdoors and opt for an Architectural Boat Tour – an adventure sure to please all ages!
 There’s even a tour that ends with a meal at Lawry’s The Prime Rib!
 While you’re out and about in the city, keep your eyes peeled for these Magic Fountains Worth Your Pennies or get grandpa in on the selfie action by hunting down one of these murals.

 Cook up Some Memories

-Schedule a whole lot of delicious fun by lining up a family cooking class the Friday before the big day at The Kids’ Table Lakeview.
+Schedule a whole lot of delicious fun by lining up a family cooking class the morning of Grandparents Day at The Kids’ Table Lakeview and Wicker Park.
 Your tiny chef can work alongside their grandparents to create (and eat!) a special meal.